 691 Broadway, Sonoma, 707-935-9100

 230 Petaluma Ave., Sebastopol, 707-829-7300

 The Victorian parlor mood somehow works wonderfully with this classic pub anchored by a big screen TV, and amenities like an antique polished bar, a pool room, and a mostly local clientele.
-Keep your game energy charged with burgers and fish ‘n’ chips.
-Then, at halftime, chill out on the patio overlooking Sonoma Creek.
+They also serve Italian cuisine from Umbria Glen Ellen, located right next door.
+Then, chill out on the patio overlooking Sonoma Creek.

 13740 Arnold Drive, Glen Ellen, 707-938-8510